syue40/component-collection/README.md

 This repo has an Http Client which requests data from the ```component-collection-backend```: a Flask application which serves as this app's API.
 The flask application in turn, queries data from a locally run PostgreSQL database.
 The database contains a sample relational database for a DVD Rental store.
 It contains sales, customer, and film data.

-I added additional tables for user data to allow for sign-up/sign-in.
+I added additional tables for user data to allow for sign-up/sign-in and resetting of lost passwords.

 ### Viewing the Applet